dkpro-migration/howto/README.md

   * the issue text however will contain original reporter/commenter, time of the comment, and a link back to Google Code (working as long as it still exists)
 * regarding the speed
   * conversion will be slow because the script tries to avoid triggering the abuse block
+  * the abuse block may be triggered anyway, but the script allows you to continue with the last issue
 * regarding attachments
   * issue attachments are neither migrated nor is a mention added to the issue text
   * the JSON exported from Google Takeout mentions attachments, but does not actually contain them